7 Easy Ways to Improve Conversions with Optimized Landing Pages

 Step 1: Focus on the Benefits, Not the Features

-This is a timeless piece of copywriting advice, but it’s critical when you want your users to take action.
+This is a timeless piece of copywriting advice, but it’s critical when you want your visitors to take action.

-Remember, what they care about are the benefits they receive by using your product or services.
-They want to know how their lives will improve by solving a problem after working with you.
+Remember, what they care about are the benefits they receive by using your product or service.
+They want to know how their lives will improve after they make a purchase.

 Take a look at this example from Unbounce, an AI-powered landing page creation and optimization platform.
 They promote the benefits of their product in a few ways: